uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Joseph Dion, a graduate of the Onion Lake school, taught school for many years in Saskatchewan.
 Still others pursued business and professional careers.
 After attending the Mohawk Institute, Beverly Johnson went to Hellmuth College in London, Ontario, where he excelled at sports and drama.
-He<!--x-->
-then went to work for the New York Life Insurance Company in Pennsylvania.
+He <!-- page 083 -->then went to work for the New York Life Insurance Company in Pennsylvania.
 A graduate of the Mohawk Institute, N. E. Lickers, was called to the bar in 1938 and was described by the Branford Expositor as the “First Ontario Indian Lawyer.”[^214]

 Despite these successes, little encouragement generally was offered to students who wished to pursue further education.